brontehickman/bikeshare-project/README.md

 * washington.csv
     * NOTE: fields _Gender_ and _Birth Year_ are not available in washington.csv, so some user information cannot be calculated.

+### Contributions
+Any contributions are **greatly appreciated!** Please feel free to suggest improvements or additions through creating a Pull Request.